s-cheung/s-cheung/README.md

 Currently I am..
 1. Studying Quantitative Methods in Social Science with a focus on Data Science (graduating with a Master's in May 2022)
 2. Interested in working with machine learning models (particularly for image recognition)
+3. Learning about data visualization and convolutional neural network architectures
-3. Considering jobs for machine learning and data analysis in various industries
+4. Considering jobs for machine learning and data analysis in various industries

 This GitHib repo contains..
 1. Grad School classes/projects